Mentor Training Curriculum

 Spring Hecht, LICSW

-Spring Hecht is an adoptee, therapist, and Licensed Independent Clinical Social Worker (LICSW) with over 20 years of experience supporting children, families, and individuals.
-She served as Vice President of Social Services at a leading foster care and adoption agency and has held leadership roles with the Washington Adoption Reunion Movement (WARM) and the Vashon Island School Board.
-Spring specializes in trauma and attachment therapy, with certifications in Trust-Based Relational Intervention (TBRI), EMDR, and Internal Family Systems (IFS).
+Spring Hecht (she/her) is an adoptee, therapist, and Licensed Independent Clinical Social Worker with over 20 years of experience supporting children, families, and individuals.
+She served as Vice President of Social Services at a leading foster care and adoption agency and has held leadership roles with the Washington Adoption Reunion Movement and the Vashon Island School Board.
+Spring specializes in trauma and attachment therapy, with certifications in Trust-Based Relational Intervention, Eye Movement Desensitization and Reprocessing, and Internal Family Systems.

 Bonni Goodwin, PhD, LCSW